ConnorsApps/netgear-nighthawk-metrics/README.md

 ## Intro
 Parses HTML from http://www.routerlogin.com/RST_stattbl.htm from two router models.

+Note: This script ends any other sessions on the router admin page.

 Netgear products have bad customer support and extensibility.
 If you're reading this, you're probably not going to replace your $300 router right away so I hope this fills a need.

 `Nighthawk R8000P` 90s interface